Valdorff/rp-thoughts/2024_02_strategy/stream_of_consciousness.md

 - Universal variable commission

 Some quick thoughts and open questions:
-- Bond curves
+- [key] Bond curves
   - Assuming we had zero new node operator ETH, what rETH supply could we support?
   - Run for each bond curve
+  - Run "hot MEV market" numbers for the anchor validator and compare profitability with 10+ minipools.
+Confirm that there is no incentive to sock puppet for MEV theft, even in a hot MEV market.
-- Change RPL capture from minimum bond to cut of commission
+- [key] Change RPL capture from minimum bond to cut of commission
   - I think this is pretty nearly _required_ to really make bond curves function.
 We won't find enough RPL omegabulls to run pools with 1.5 ETH and 3.05 ETH worth of RPL.
   - This combines with the bond curve above to determine where we look good vs competitors
   - How much new nETH does this really bring to the table??
 Is nodeset likely to give us a relevant